Pricing

 Is Commit replacing Socket or Snyk?

 No. Use all of them.
 Socket detects malicious code after it's published.
 Snyk finds known CVEs.
 Commit identifies structural exposure before any code changes — it maps which packages are the kind of thing that gets targeted.
-The axios attack (April 2026) triggered zero warnings in Socket or Snyk beforehand.
+The ua-parser-js attack (October 2021) triggered zero warnings in Socket or Snyk beforehand.
 The structural signal — 1 maintainer, 100M+ downloads/week — was visible for years.

 What counts as a "project" for Pro monitoring?